brpandey/leetcode-notes/sys-design/hacking/39_interplanetary.md

 retransmission.
 This approach is commonly used in unreliable and noisy networks;
 for example, ECC encoding is used for transmissions to satellites.
 We'll further discuss this idea as a scaling solution.

+### 5. Design components in detail

+How does the Interplanetary Transmission Service ensure data integrity?

+A **packet loss** is when a data packet fails to reach the receiver.
+A **packet drop** is when a packet is received but discarded because it is a duplicate or has been corrupted.

+In a corrupt packet, the information in the data is incorrect, and there are several ways for the transmission service to check if the data has been corrupted:

+* **Parity Check**: A extra bit is added to the data.
+The extra bits indicate if the number of 1-bits in the message is even or odd.
+The receiver verifies if the parity of the data matches that of the extra bit.
+If the parity of the data is incorrect, the receiver either does not send an ACK or requests retransmission.
+However, if there are an even number of corrupted bits, the parity check does not work.

+* **Check Digit**: An extra digit is added to the data.
+The digit is calculated from the data using a predetermined function.
+If the digit does not come out to the expected digit, the data is considered corrupted.
+However, the data can be corrupted in a way that yields the same check digit.

+* **Checksum**: Data is sent with a checksum, which is a value calculated from a hash function with the data as the input.
+The checksum function is designed in a way that makes it mathematically unlikely that corrupted data can yield a matching checksum value.
+This approach is implemented by TCIP/IP and UDP.
+If the checksum values do not match, the receiver requests retransmission.

+#### 7. Identify and solve potential scaling problems and bottlenecks

+On unreliable networks, data loss events can be correlated.
+That is, if one service experiences packet loss, other services are likely to experience packet loss as well.
+This causes retransmissions to be clustered together, leading to network congestion and increased latency.

+For the UDP protocol, where the retransmissions are requested by the receivers, if many receivers request retransmissions in a short period, this may cause a **multicast storm (broadcast storm)**, where the network is flooded with requests that exceed its resources.
+It is a vicious cycle where the increased network traffic causes more packet loss and triggers even more retransmission requests.

+The design we proposed may face a similar problem: our increased redundancy mechanisms may cause retransmissions that are clustered.
+These network congestion problems are further exacerbated as the system is scaled, as more network participants experience packet loss during the same period.
+How can we minimize retransmissions and yet maintain reliable communication?

+One approach is to use **error correction code (ECC)**, which encodes data with redundant information such that the receiver can detect and correct errors without retransmission.
+This approach can be useful to reduce the amount of traffic in an unreliable and noisy network without compromising delivery reliability.

+To illustrate how ECC works, we use triple modular redundancy error correction as an example.
+In this error correction method, each bit of data is repetitively transmitted three times.
+If a bit is transmitted without error, a 1-bit should arrive as 111, and a 0-bit should arrive as 000.
+However, if the triplet is neither of these values, the receiver uses the majority value of the triplet to determine the true value, thus error-correcting the corrupted data without retransmission.
+A 010 will be interpreted as a 0-bit, and a 110 will be interpreted as a l-bit.
+This error correction method assumes that it is more likely that a single bit has been corrupted than two or three bits.

+There are many types of error correction encodings, but they all add redundant data such that the receiver can self-correct the errors.
+To explore this topic further, read about the Hamming ECC, which is a popular ECC method to correct memory corruption.